Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 In short: yes... but no. Let me explain the story first, it's interesting.

 The main branch has been published by 2BitWizard with a minimalistic readme during the summer 2023.
-The author kindly sent to me (and to some other folks too) some pre-release boards (quite different from the current design) for feedback, at about the same time (we were both quite active contributers on some retro stuff related Discord).
-Unfortunately, 10 months passed before I found time/motivation to dive back seriously into the project (I have no excuses, even though I've spent the year dealing with shit).
-Meanwhile, I lost any way to contact the author as well as the manual to assemble the pre-release boards after leaving all social media (apart Github, if you consider this a social media).
+The author kindly shipped to me some pre-release boards for feedback (as well as to a bunch of other modders).
+2BitWizard and I were both quite active members on some retro stuff related Discord.
+Unfortunately, 10 months passed before I found time/motivation to dive seriously into the project (I have no excuses, even though I've spent the year dealing with shit).
+Meanwhile, I lost any way to contact the author as well as the manual to assemble the pre-release boards (which were different enough from the current project to be lost in translation) after leaving progressively all social media for various good reasons.

 But I still owed 2BitWizard a feedback.
 I had a debt.
 Because yes, I'm an old-fashioned guy with principles.